100% Free Consultation (225) 412-6348

 • Most importantly, speak with an experienced Louisiana maritime injury lawyer before the company’s investigators or insurers start shaping the narrative to suit their own interests.

-A skilled Baton Rouge maritime attorney can secure critical evidence, shield you from corporate retaliation, and fight to ensure every dollar you’re owed ends up in your pocket.
+A skilled Baton Rouge maritime attorney from Arnold & Itkin can secure critical evidence, shield you from corporate retaliation, and fight to ensure every dollar you’re owed ends up in your pocket.

 Common Causes of Maritime Accidents in Louisiana Waters

-Louisiana’s busy ports and offshore platforms present daily dangers that go far beyond rough seas or heavy weather.
-When any of these hazards stem from negligence or wrongdoing, a Louisiana maritime injury lawyer can work to hold at-fault shipowners, operators, and third‑party contractors accountable.
+Louisiana’s busy ports and many offshore platforms present daily dangers that go far beyond rough seas or heavy weather.
+All too often, maritime workplace hazards stem from negligence or wrongdoing.
+When this is the case, a Louisiana maritime injury lawyer can fight to hold at-fault shipowners, operators, and third‑party contractors accountable.

 • Equipment Failure: Rusted winches, faulty valves, and poorly maintained cranes can snap or collapse.